p4535992/automated-evocations/README.md

 - Added parseInt to the `duplicates` property
 - Add `name` to the data ot the element list
 - Implemented a dismiss companion on right click of the token hud button, but is work only for the same name
+- Add check for show the hud button only if at least a polymorphing actor is present on the current actor
+- Add hud control
+- Add some new setting
+- Add a fast polymorphing mechanism for make the comabt more fluid
+- Add socketLib, API

 as always, I invite you to support theripper93 through his patreon.